 At what pay level will I be hired?

-As a successful program participant, you may be promoted each year and upon completion of the two years you will be placed in a career ladder position that will take you to the grade 13.
+As a successful program participant, you may be promoted each year.
+Upon completing the program, you will be placed on a career ladder position that will take you to Grade 13.
 Please see the estimated Nuclear Regulator Apprenticeship Network Pay Progression table.

 To top of page